 Using ts-node for development environment:

-install ts-node as development dependency locally for your project.
+install ts-node as a development dependency locally for your project.

 cd My-typescript-project